willstMSFT/microsoft-365-docs/microsoft-365/syntex/model-types-overview.md

 The prebuilt sensitive information processing model analyzes, detects, and extracts key information from documents.
 The API analyzes contracts in various formats and extracts key sensitive information such as social security numbers, financial account numbers, driver license identification numbers, and other personal information.

 For more information about sensitive information processing models, see [Use a prebuilt model to detect sensitive information from documents](prebuilt-model-sensitive-info.md).

+### Simple document processing

+The prebuilt simple document processing model offers a flexible, pretrained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
+Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
+This model also supports barcodes and language detection.

+For more information about simple document processing models, see [Use a prebuilt model to detect sensitive information from documents](prebuilt-model-simple.md).